bain-cs110/bain-cs110.github.io/pages/_assignments/tutorial03.md

 `make_mario(canvas, (180, 220), pixel=20, clothes='#75B9BE')`

 ...your function would draw a Mario with blue-ish clothes, with its top-left coordinate at position (180, 220), with a "pixel" size of 20, wearing blue overalls.

+HINT: When making your drawing code part of your

 After you're done making your function, please uncomment the `make_mario` function calls at the bottom of your `your_task.py` file to test your code.
 If it works, you should see something similar to the image shown below.

 ```python
 # After you're done making your "make_mario" function, invoke it as follows: